-The 2013 Mid-American Wine Competition will be held July 12-14, 2013, in Iowa, and will focus only on the wines of the Midwest.
-The competition is open only to commercial wineries of Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Oklahoma, South Dakota, Tennessee, and Wisconsin.
+The 2019 Mid-American Wine Competition was held July 12-14, 2019, in Ankeny Iowa, with focus on wines of the Midwest.
+The competition is open to commercial wineries of Arkansas, Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Montana, Nebraska, North Dakota, Ohio, Oklahoma, Pennsylvania, South Dakota, Tennessee, and Wisconsin.

-This competition gives wineries the opportunity to have their wines judged against carefully selected food-friendly dishes.
-This is the first competition in the United States to offer this format.
+This competition not only judges wines against other wines, it also provides the opportunity for wineries to have their wines judged against carefully selected food-friendly dishes.
+The Mid-American Wine Competition was the first in the United States to offer this format.

 “Typically wine competitions judge wines only against other wines, and typically the biggest wine wins.
 But wine is supposed to be consumed with food.
 So we are going to judge these wines in a setting more conducive to wines of balance, and by judging the wines in a setting more receptive to wines of balance, and by judging the wine with food, we think we will see a different outcome than the usual ‘bigger is better’ response,” noted Chief Judge Doug Frost.

-All bonded wineries in the Midwest region are invited to enter.
+All bonded wineries in the Mid-America region are invited to enter.
 Any winery needing additional information may contact the competition at

 To receive updates about the Mid-American wine competition, please follow us on